-Trust income and gains: beneficiaries: beneficiary receives trust income directly
+Trust income and gains: beneficiaries: beneficiary receives trust income directly, the beneficiary's return

 Sometimes there are instructions or arrangements for income to bypass the trustees of an interest in possession (IIP) trust.
-If trust income passes directly or indirectly to a beneficiary without going via the trustees the beneficiary needs to ensure that it is returned correctly on their tax return:
+If trust income passes directly or indirectly (for example, through an investment manager) to a beneficiary without going via the trustees the beneficiary needs to ensure that it is returned correctly on their tax return:

-However, if income passes directly to a beneficiary and the trust:
+However, if income bypasses the trustees and the trust:

 - is settlor interested (TSEM4200 onwards), or